carpentries-incubator/lesson-parallel-python/episodes/delayed-evaluation.md

     return a + b
 ~~~

 A `delayed` function stores the requested function call inside a **promise**.
-The function is not actually executed yet, and we are *promised* a value that can be computed later.
+The function is not actually executed yet, and we get a value *promised*, which can be computed later.

 ~~~python
 x_p = add(1, 2)
 ~~~

-We can check that `x_p` is now a `Delayed` value.
+We can check that `x_p` is now a `Delayed` value:

 ~~~python
 type(x_p)